This article explains the steps you can take to turn on or off “Ask me what to do with each download” in the Microsoft Edge browser.

 The Microsoft Edge browser is the default browser in Windows 11.
 However, users can switch to their preferred or favorite browser anytime.
 Edge is based on Chromium, similar to Google Chrome and other Chromium-based browsers today.

 By default, when you download a file from the internet, Edge will automatically download and save it in your Downloads folder in your home directory.

-If you don’t always want to download the file but open it in the browser, you can enable a feature always to prompt you whether to download and save or open the file without saving it.
+If you don’t always want to download the file but open it in the browser, you can enable a feature to prompt you to download and save or open the file without saving it.

-As described above, you can always choose the Microsoft Edge browser to ask you if you want to save a file or open it without saving it, so you don’t always have to download and save files from the internet.
+As described above, you can always choose the Microsoft Edge browser to ask if you want to save a file or open it without saving it, so you don’t always have to download and save files from the internet.